CHAPTER SEVEN – Gift Strategies

 Rev. Rul.
 77-372, p.
 5 – transfer was made to equalize estate distributions (i.e., “hotchpot”); gift treatment when equalization contribution made (i.e., in excess of state law requirement).

 Identifying a “Gift” for Gift Tax, cont.
 P.8-9

 Family settlement arrangement?

-Payment of another’s liability, including on a life insurance policy, or home mortgage debt.
+Payment of another’s liability, including on a life insurance policy or a home mortgage debt.

 Interest free loan - §7872 - low/no interest debt.

 Excessive salary to child-employee.